The matrix taxonomy of finitely complete categories: Computer-aided classification results

-\item When $m\geqslant 3$ and $k\geqslant 2$, the set $\mathsf{Mclex}[2,m,k]$ consists of exactly three elements: the matrix class of left exact preorders, the matrix class of all left exact categories and the matrix class of Mal'tsev categories. \end{itemize} In view of this, we will call the following matrix classes the \emph{degenerate} matrix classes: \begin{itemize} \item the matrix class consisting of the preorders with a single isomorphism class of objects (i.e., the bottom element of the poset $\mathsf{Mclex}$); \item the matrix class of left exact preorders (i.e., the unique atom of the poset $\mathsf{Mclex}$); \item the matrix class of all left exact categories (i.e., the top element of the poset $\mathsf{Mclex}$). \end{itemize}
+\item When $m\geqslant 3$ and $k\geqslant 2$, the set $\mathsf{Mclex}[2,m,k]$ consists of exactly three elements: the matrix class of finitely complete preorders, the matrix class of all finitely complete categories and the matrix class of Mal'tsev categories. \end{itemize} In view of this, we will call a matrix class \emph{degenerate} if it is determined by a trivial matrix or an anti-trivial matrix.
+That is, the degenerate matrix classes are the following ones: \begin{itemize} \item the matrix class consisting of the preorders with a single isomorphism class of objects (i.e., the bottom element of the poset $\mathsf{Mclex}$); \item the matrix class of finitely complete preorders (i.e., the unique atom of the poset $\mathsf{Mclex}$); \item the matrix class of all finitely complete categories (i.e., the top element of the poset $\mathsf{Mclex}$). \end{itemize}